 Notes

 - Some of our readers noticed that their pumpkin layer came out a bit dull/brown.
+I recommend using canned pumpkin puree for the most vivid color, as fresh tends to turn out darker.
 You may wish to add a few drops of orange food coloring to the pumpkin layer to create a brighter, bolder color.